freedomlayer/offset_docs/doc/docs/source/advanced/node.rst

 the mobile device enters "sleep mode", or loses Internet connection, the node becomes offline.
 As a result, transactions can not be forwarded using the node.

-We will now see how to set up a node on your desktop computer.
+This document describes how to set up a node on your desktop computer.
 You can use the same instructions to run your Offset node in the cloud.

 Recommended prior reading: